kaesik/100-Days-Challenge/README.md

 Day 011 - Blackjack project; A simple program that allows you to play a simplified version of blackjack\
 Day 012 - Number Guessing project; A game in which you have to guess a number between 1 and 100\
 Day 013 - Debugging; Performs some small debugging exercises\
-Day 014 - Higher Lower Game; A game when you need to guess who has more followers on Instagram!
+Day 014 - Higher Lower Game; A game when you need to guess who has more followers on Instagram!\
+Day 015 - Coffe Machine project; A program that imitates the workings of a coffee machine.
+It accepts coins, dispenses coffee and checks supplies of water, milk and coffee.